socadk/design-practice-repository/artifact-templates/DPR-OverviewDiagram.md

 <!--Alternate names or candidate names) can be listed as "Also known as " here.-->
 also known as: Architecture Overview Diagram, Container Diagram <!-- "The Important Stuff View" -->

-> *A container/overview diagram provides an overview of logical and physical building blocks that are refined in other types of diagrams.
-Unlike the context diagram, it looks inside a system, picking up all external interfaces (with human users, with other systems).*
+> *A container/overview diagram provides an architecture overview of logical and physical building blocks that are refined in other types of diagrams.
+Unlike a context diagram, it looks inside a system, picking up all external interfaces (with human users, with other systems).*

 ### Motivation (Addressed Information Need)
 <!--Purpose -->